(See also Overview of Diving Injuries.)

 Most barotrauma is ear barotrauma.

-Symptomatic treatment is sufficient for barotrauma unless patients have manifestation of potential life-threats (neurologic symptoms, pneumothorax, peritoneal signs, abnormal vital signs).
+Symptomatic treatment is sufficient for barotrauma unless patients have manifestation of potential life-threats (neurologic symptoms, pneumothorax, peritoneal signs, abnormal vital signs) or are suspected of having inner ear barotrauma.

 Treat patients who have potentially life-threatening injuries with 100% oxygen and other stabilizing measures as necessary.